FredAtLandMetrics/corrigible/README.md

 ###The plans section

 The plans section tells corrigible what it will be doing to the hosts listed in the hosts section.
-It can contain any number of references to plan container files, ansible workbook extracts, and file transfer listings.
-It's not immediately obvious, but the plans section in the example above contains all three types of references.
+It can contain any number of references to plan container files, ansible workbook extracts, inline ansible snippets, and file transfer listings.
+It's not immediately obvious, but the plans section in the example above contains all four types of references.

 ```YAML
 plans: